GuiQueirozRibeiro/2048/README.md

 # ▶ Run the Project

-- `To compile the programm, use a python interpreter, I Recommended the PyCharm`
+- `To compile and run the programm, use a python interpreter, I Recommended the PyCharm`

 # 👨‍💻 Authors